wubigo/wubigo.github.io/back/content/post/aws-vpc-notes/index.md

 An Internet gateway is a fully managed AWS service that performs bi-direction source and destination network address translation for your EC2 instances.
 Optionally, a VPC may use a virtual private gateway to grant instances secure access to a user’s corporate network via VPN or direct connect links.
 Instances in a subnet can also be granted outbound only Internet access through a NAT gateway.

+##  security group

+- security group as the source for a rule

+When you specify a security group as the source for a rule, traffic is allowed from the network interfaces that are associated with the source security group for the specified protocol and port.
+Adding a security group as a source does not add rules from the source security group

 ## public subnet